bt3gl/building_blog/content/book_black_hat.md

 ----------
 ## A TCP Server

 Let's move on and write a *multi-threaded* TCP server.
-For this we will use Python's [threading](https://docs.python.org/2/library/threading.html) module.
+For this, we will use Python's [threading](https://docs.python.org/2/library/threading.html) module.

-First we define the IP address and port that we want the server to listen on.
+First, we define the IP address and port that we want the server to listen on.
 We then define a **handle_client** function that starts a thread to handle client connections.
-The function takes the client socket and gets data from the client, sending a **ACK** message.
+The function takes the client socket and gets data from the client, sending an **ACK** message.

 The main function for our server, **tcp_server**, creates a server socket and starts listening on the port and IP (we set the maximum backlog of connections to 5).
 Then it starts a loop waiting for when a client connects.
 When this happens,  it receives the client socket (the client variables go to the **addr** variable).

 At this point, the program creates a thread object for the function **handle_client** which we mentioned above: